Posts

 Three questions for designing a new college

-My new year's resolution is not to wait any more and get on with what I always wanted to do: Set up a new higher education institution.
+My New Year's resolution is not to wait any longer, but to get on with what I have always wanted to do: set up a new higher-education institution.
 I have been waiting forever.
 Not that I haven't tried, but I have ended up taking the wrong route a few times.
-Each time I learnt: I have learnt about the merits and considerable challenges of For Profit Higher Education, and how to balance the different interests to do something innovative.
-I have learnt about international markets and rapidly changing expectations of the students.
-I have taught and know first hand what social media has done to attention and commitment of the students.
-Having tried project based learning, I have seen its possibilities and also why it does not work at scale.
-But, in the learning mode, I was forever waiting - doing various projects adjecent to what I really wanted to do, but not quite the real thing.
-Hence, I started the year promising to break from the infinite loop and get on with setting up a new college.
-Thi...
+Each time I learnt, I have learnt about the merits and considerable challenges of for-profit higher education, and how to balance the different interests to do something innovative.
+I have learnt about international markets and the rapidly changing expectations of the students.
+I have taught and know firsthand what social media has done to students' attention and commitment.
+Having tried project-based learning, I have seen its possibilities and also why it does not work at scale.
+But, in the learning mode, I was forever waiting - doing various projects adjacent to what I r...

 International Universities in India: A reassessment